GlobalNamesArchitecture/gnrd/README.md

 ```

 Now you should have a working version of GNRD on http://0.0.0.0:9292 and
-the following command should return found names in JSON format
+the following command should work as expected

 ```bash
 curl -L http://0.0.0.0:9292/name_finder.json?url=http://en.wikipedia.org/wiki/Araneae